- Community Development

 Obtaining a Certificate of Occupancy

 The Uniform Statewide Building Code requires a Certificate of Occupancy (CO) be issued for any new building “prior to any occupancy.”
 The CO can be issued once the work authorized by the permit has been completed in accordance with any pertinent laws and ordinances.
 We require the owner or the general contractor make application for the CO, 7 business days in advance of the anticipated date the CO will be needed.
 Applications must be made a minimum of 7 business days in advance of the target date.
 Applications submitted for a target date less than 7 business days in advance will not be accepted.
 This application can be made at the Building Safety and Permits Division, in Building E in the James City County Government Complex on Mounts Bay Road or at the James City County Satellite Office in the Emergency Operations Center in Toano next to the Toano Fire Station.
-A $50 Building Safety and Permits fee and a $50 Fire Department fee are due with the CO application.
+A $50 Building Safety & Permits fee and a $50 Fire Department fee will be included in the Building Permit invoice.